 In Gartner’s forecasts*, by 2020 20% of companies will dedicate workers to monitor and guide neural networks.
 By 2021, 30% of net new revenue growth from industry-specific solutions will include artificial intelligence (AI) technology.
 By 2020, 25% of large organizations will be either sellers or buyers of data via formal online data marketplaces.

-Data is not just big, but broad and inter-connected
+IoT data is not just big, but broad, non-standardised and inter-connected

 The transformational aspects of IoT, the so-called IoT 2.0, have taken longer to materialise than anyone expected.
 For now, a lot of the hype is around smart home services such as smart energy meters, in-vehicle connected services, and simple efficiency steps.
 But now we are really moving close to major transformation with IoT 2.0.